Worthington Industries, Inc. (WOR) CEO Andy Rose on Q2 2021 Results - Earnings Call Transcript

 With respect to our JVs, equity income during the current quarter was $26 million compared to $47 million last year, which included a $23 million gain related to the sale of WAVE's International operations.

 WAVE's results were down slightly year-over-year as the slow recovery in commercial construction continues.
 Excluding WAVE's prior gain on the sale, equity income was up slightly over the prior year quarter.
-During the quarter, we did received $30 million in dividends from our unconsolidated JVs.
+During the quarter, we did receive $30 million in dividends from our unconsolidated JVs.

 Looking at our balance sheet and our liquidity position, funded debt at quarter end of $707 million was flat sequentially and interest expense of $7 million was in line with the prior year quarter.
 We ended Q2 with $713 million in cash.
 Earlier today, the Board declared a $0.25 per share dividend for the quarter, which is payable in March 2021.